drhelius/Gearboy/README.md

 - In order to use OpenGL extensions I used GLEW dependencies (Ubuntu: <code>sudo apt-get install libglew1.6-dev</code>).
 This is because of a [bug](http://stackoverflow.com/questions/11845230/glgenbuffers-crashes-in-release-build) in QGLFunctions.
 - Open the Gearboy Netbeans project and build.
 - Alternatively you can use <code>make</code> to build the project.
-- In Ubuntu 12.04 I had to <code>export SDL_AUDIODRIVER=ALSA</code> before running the game for the sound to work properly.
+- In Ubuntu 12.04 I had to <code>export SDL_AUDIODRIVER=ALSA</code> before running the emulator for the sound to work properly.

 ### Mac OS X
 - You need at least Netbeans 7.2 for C++.